PA-8900 PA-RISC Processor

 Functional units

 PA-8900 is a dual-core 64-bit PA-RISC processor that implements version 2.0 of PA-RISC architecture.
-It is multi-processor capable (SMP) and four-way superscalar, so it can decode, dispatch and execute multiple instructions per cycle.
+It is multi-processor (SMP) and out-of-order capable, and four-way superscalar, so it can decode, dispatch and execute multiple instructions per cycle.

-There are two seperate cores with each ten integrated functional units in the PA-8900: two Integer ALUs, two shift/merge units, two complete load/store pipelines, Floating Point multiply/accumulate units (FPMAC), two Floating Point divide/square root units plus plus MAX-2 multimedia extensions (subword arithmetic) for multimedia applications.
+There are two seperate cores with each ten integrated functional units in the PA-8900: two Integer ALUs, two shift/merge units, two complete load/store pipelines, Floating Point multiply/accumulate units (FPMAC), two Floating Point divide/square root units and MAX-2 multimedia extensions (subword arithmetic) for multimedia applications.

-The Instruction Reorder Buffer (IRB) has an 56-entry instruction queue/reorder buffer per core for instruction scheduling in hardware by the CPU.
+PA-8900 has an Instruction Reorder Buffer (IRB) with 56 entries for instruction queueing/reordering per core, for instruction scheduling in hardware by the CPU for out-of-order (OoO) execution of instructions.

 The Translation Lookaside Buffer (TLB) with 240 entries, fully associative and dual-ported, translates virtual-to-physical memory addresses, the Branch Target Address Cache (BTAC) has 32 entries, the Branch History Table (BHT) 2048 entries – all per core.